 Full-time, part-time, and temporary employees are under a probationary period for the first six months of employment.
 During this probationary period employment is "at will", meaning that the employee may be discharged by the College, or may choose to leave the College, without cause.
 Their immediate supervisor evaluates job performance at the end of this probationary period and recommends to the Executive/Administrative supervisor: 1) removal from probation and continuation of employment; 2) extension of the probation period for up to an additional 90 days; or 3) termination of employment.
 The probationary period may not extend beyond a total of nine months.
-Current employees who transfer to another position are not subject to an additional probationary review.
-However, it is expected that supervisors will monitor job performance and communicate regularly with employees regarding performance and expectations.
+Employees who transfer to another position are not subject to probationary review.